influxdata/telegraf/plugins/inputs/sql/README.md

 ...

 ```
-## Example for collect multiple counters defined as ROWS in a table:
+## Example for collect multiple counters defined as ROWS in a table (horizontal counter structure):
 Here we read multiple counters defined on same row where the counter name is the name of his column.
 In this example we force some counters datatypes: "MEMBERS","FIRST_CHANGE#" as integer, "BYTES" as float, "FIRST_TIME" as time.
 The field "UNIT" is used with the automatic driver datatype conversion.
 The column "ARCHIVED" is ignored